 Opening of Bids.

-Proposals will be opened at a public meeting of the North Catasauqua Borough Council at ___ p.m. on __________________, 2020.
+Proposals will be opened at a public meeting of the North Catasauqua Borough Council at __7_ p.m. on _Janaury 4, 2021.
 All Bidders are encouraged to be present.
 Only the name of each Bidder will be publicly available.
 All other information contained in each Proposal shall be treated as confidential to avoid disclosure of contents prejudicial to competing Bidders.

 2.4 Bid Consideration Period.